trustoverip/tswg-acdc-specification/spec/spec.md

 There are several variants of ACDCs determined by the presence/absence of certain fields and/or the value of those fields when used in combination.
 The primary ACDC variants are public, private, metadata, and bespoke.
 A given variant may be targeted (untargeted).

 All the variants have two alternate forms, compact and non-compact.
-In the compact form of any variant, the values of the top-level fields for the attribute, schema, edge, and rule sections are the SAIDs (digests) of the corresponding expanded (non-compact) form of each section {{SAID}}.
-The attribute section of any variant may have nested sub-blocks that are either compact or non-compact.

-A given variant may be either targeted or untargeted.
+In the compact form of any variant, the values of the top-level fields for the attribute, attribute aggregate, schema, edge, and rule sections are the SAIDs (digests) of the corresponding expanded (non-compact) form of each section {{SAID}}.
+Additional variants arise from the presence or absence of different fields inside the attribute or attribute aggregate section.
+For example, a given variant may be either targeted or untargeted based on the presence of the Issuee field in the attribute or attribute aggreate sections.
+Similarly, any variant with an attribute section may have nested sub-blocks within the attribute section that are either compact or non-compact.
+The type of disclosure a given variant provides may be dependent on how the different sections appear in the ACDC.
 The details of each variant are explained below.

 #### Compact ACDC